Flashing repair vs

 Seal the Edges

-Apply a high-quality sealant or roofing cement around the edges of the new flashing to create a watertight seal.
+Apply a generous amount of roof sealant or caulk to the edges of the new flashing to create a watertight seal.

 Frequently Asked Questions

-While some minor flashing repairs may be possible for DIY-inclined homeowners, it's generally recommended to hire a professional roofing contractor for any significant flashing repair work.
-Proper installation and sealing of the flashing is crucial to prevent leaks and other roofing issues.
+While some minor flashing repairs may be possible for a DIY homeowner, it's generally recommended to hire a professional roofing contractor for this type of work.
+Improper flashing installation can lead to serious leaks and water damage.

 Connect with certified professionals in your area